G0wda/Password_complexity_checker/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For questions or feedback, please contact [your email] or open an issue in the repository.
+For questions or feedback, please contact santhoshgowda9542@gmail.com or open an issue in the repository.